Mario-Kart-Felix/BL4DE_Website/README.md

 Additionally, the website would have sections dedicated to giving information about the BL4DE clan, including a description of their weekly activities as well as some of the history behind the clan.

-Note: Currently not activively developing this anymore as I have stopped playing the game.
+Note: Currently not actively developing this anymore as I have stopped playing the game.
 Therefore the only reason to continue is for the knowledge I would gain.